sivasamyk/logtrail/README.md

-# LogTrail - Syslog Viewer plugin for Kibana
+# LogTrail - Log Viewer plugin for Kibana

 Introduction
 ------------
-LogTrail is a plugin for Kibana to view, analyze, search and tail syslog events in realtime with a developer/sysadmin friendly interface inspired by [Papertrail](https://papertrailapp.com/).
+LogTrail is a plugin for Kibana to view, analyze, search and tail log events in realtime with a developer/sysadmin friendly interface inspired by [Papertrail](https://papertrailapp.com/).

 ![Events](https://raw.githubusercontent.com/sivasamyk/logtrail/master/screenshot.png)

 Features
 --------
- - View, analyze and search syslog events from a centralized, developer and sysadmin friendly interface
+ - View, analyze and search log events from a centralized, developer and sysadmin friendly interface
  - Live tail
  - Filter aggregated logs by hosts and program
  - Quickly seek to logs based on time